Week 15/52 #Weeklies

 The wind started to blow and it started to get chilly.
 I told everyone we would hitch a ride.
 Mimoi bought the idea and wanted to get a ride so bad.
 He knew it was a long walk back to the car.

-Mimoi and I started walking backwards a couple of times so as not to miss the trucks.
+Mimoi and I started walking backward a couple of times so as not to miss the trucks.
 Mimoi was alerting me of incoming trucks!
 That was how decided he was!

 Dennis decided to stop walking to rest for a while.
 We followed suit and then came the truck… I waved, it stopped and I ran to ask permission to ride at the back.
 We were saved!